 The best way to check your LCP score is through Google PageSpeed Insights.
 All you do is enter your URL in the text box and you’ll get the info.
 However, you’ll only get the data for an individual URL.

 To get data for your entire website, retrieve your LCP data from your Google Search Console.

-Google’s First Input Delay (FID) metric measures load responsiveness, which quantifies the experience of interacting with unresponsive pages.
+Google’s First Input Delay metric measures load responsiveness, which quantifies the experience of users interact with unresponsive pages.
 For example, the metric measures how long it takes for the website to process an action initiated by a user.
 The lower the score, the faster the response, and the more usable the page.

 The ideal FID score is an input delay of 100 milliseconds or less.

 What does FID look like to users?

 FID measures the time it takes a webpage to respond to user input for actions like: